maomaoaichirou/wangyi-test/readme.md

 # Deploy TechTestApp on AWS Cloud

 ## Overview
-This solution focuses on how to deplpoy the Servian TechTestApp to AWS cloud based on skills such as Github, circleci, docker, AWS EC2, RDS, VPC, ALB, ASG.
+This solution is focused on how to deplpoy the Servian TechTestApp to AWS cloud based on skills such as Github, circleci, docker, AWS EC2, RDS, VPC, ALB, ASG.

 References: [readme-serviantechtest file](readme-serviantechtest.md)    [assessment.md file](ASSESSMENT.md)